zimolzak/cv/README.md

 million.
 One of many senior/key personnel funded on this large, multi-institution Clinical and Translational Science Award.

-Co-Investigator: **A Health Informatics Approach to Reduce Missed Opportunities for Barrett's Esophagus Screening.** American College of Gastroenterology.
-07/01/2023-06/30/2026.
-Amount: \$450,000.

 Co-Investigator: **Diagnostic Safety Center for Advancing E-triggers and Rapid Feedback Implementation (DISCOVERI).** AHRQ R18.
 10/01/2022-09/30/2026.
 1 R18 HS029347-01.
 Amount: \$3,999,998.
 Drafted